 0

-1 PTP developed a temporary FVIII inhibitor while receiving more frequent dosing on ADYNOVATE1†
+2 PTPs developed a temporary FVIII inhibitor while receiving ADYNOVATE1†

-†Repeat testing did not confirm the presence of inhibitor.
+†Only one of these cases was confirmed with repeat testing.
 Both of the patients continued treatment without change in the dose of ADYNOVATE.

 What are PTPs and PUPs?